 Don’t know your Assessor’s Parcel Number (APN)?
 Click here

-Consumer Protection - The user may find non-confidential documents related to public swimming pools, small public water systems, food facilities (restaurants, food trucks, B&Bs), labor camps and mobile home parks in the unincorporated county.
+The user will find non-confidential documents related to public swimming pools, small public water systems, food facilities (restaurants, food trucks, B&Bs), labor camps and mobile home parks in the unincorporated county.

-CUPA - The user may find Unified Program documents (Hazardous Materials Business Plan, Hazardous Waste, Underground/Aboveground Storage Tanks, and CA Accidental Release Prevention Program) and stormwater.
+The user will find Unified Program documents (Hazardous Materials Business Plan, Hazardous Waste, Underground/Aboveground Storage Tanks, and CA Accidental Release Prevention Program) and stormwater documents.
 The search also returns documents related to spills or releases of hazardous materials.

-LOP - This search returns documents related to leaking underground storage tanks.
-Users should also utilize the state’s database: http://geotracker.waterboards.ca.gov/
+The user will find documents related to leaking underground storage tanks.
+Users should also utilize the state’s database: Geotracker Waterboard

-Medical Waste - The user may find documents regarding medical waste and body art facilities. *Initial scanning of files underway.
+The user will find documents regarding medical waste and body art facilities.

-Waste Management Authorities - The user may find some historical documents related to the Upper Valley Waste Management Agency and the Napa-Vallejo Waste Management Authority.
+The user will find some historical documents related to the Upper Valley Waste Management Agency and the Napa-Vallejo Waste Management Authority.

-- CalEPA identified an initial set of five data sources:
+CalEPA identified an initial set of five data sources that may be accessed at:CalEPA.gov

 - CERS – The California Environmental Reporting System was developed by CalEPA to support the reporting of information by regulated businesses and Certified Unified Program Agencies (CUPAs) pertaining to hazardous materials and hazardous waste throughout the state.